evekhm/gcp-dragen/README.md

 > Note: Do not specify bucket name, since it always must be `gs://${PROJECT_ID}-input`

-## Configuration
-* Sample run configuration file is uploaded as `gs://$PROJECT_ID-input/config.json`  during the setup step.
-* Batch configuration file describing amount of jobs in parallel and maximum job count for a run is defined in `gs://$PROJECT_ID-input/batch_config.json` file during the setup step.
-These file can be modified in order to adjust the pipeline execution.

-ORA files in the same directory - are combined in a single command.
-Each CRAM file - is a separate command.

-Sometimes for ora group files (which belong to the same directory) you want to change `config.json` settings per run.
-This could be done, by adding local `config.json` file into the same directory along with ora files.
-For example, if ORA files are located in the  `gs://$PROJECT_ID-input/john/test-run1` location, system will first check if there is a local `config.json` file inside `test-run1` and if not, will check the parent directories until it reaches the top input bucket..
-This allows multiple users to be using same input bucket, while having different configuration per each individual job run.
-Notice, that no merging is done.

-batch_config.json is a global setting for the run and is expected to be inside the directory in which START_PIPELINE is triggered.
 ## Troubleshooting

 ### Exhausting ssh login profile